-At a Public Meeting held in Áislann Rann na Feirste, (Ranafast Community Centre) on the 12 December 2016, concerns were raised over the issue of further Aquaculture and Foreshore Licences for the bay, as in the site references above.
-Coiste Forbartha Rann na Feirste (Rann na Feirste Development) agreed that a sub-committee would be formed to appeal the Aquaculture and Foreshore Licences for four sites; T12 430A and T12/430B are among these licenses.
-Following the meeting, residents from Carrickfinn and Bráid joined the committee.
+Foreshore Licences for the bay, as in the site references above T12/438A and T12/438B.
+Coiste Forbartha Rann na Feirste (Rann na Feirste Development) agreed that a subcommittee would be formed to appeal the Aquaculture and Foreshore Licences for sites T12/438A and T12/438B.
+Following the meeting residents from Carrickfinn and Bráid join the committee.
 The committee was called Coiste Timpeallachta an Ghaoith.

-Nobody from the Rann na Feirste, Rann na Mónadh or the members of our committee from southern Carrickfinn side of the bay are involved in shellfish farming but it was quite clearly stated at the meeting that the Development Committee and the community at large supported the existing Aquaculture, overwhelmingly concentrated in the central Eastern part of the Braade -Gweedore Bay and was at a far smaller scale than the latest Licences in the bay as published in The Donegal Democrat 15 December 2016.
+Nobody from the Rann na Feirste, Rann na Mónadh or the members of our committee from southern Carrickfinn side of the bay are involved in shellfish farming but it was quite clearly stated at the meeting that the Development Committee and the community at large supported the existing Aquaculture, overwhelmingly concentrated in the central Eastern part of the Braade -Gweedore Bay and was at a far smaller scale than the latest Licences in the bay as published in The Donegal Democrat, 15 December 2016.
 Our concern was with the new areas being developed for shellfish, the vastly increasing scale of these operations in comparison to what existed, the lack of consultation by the shellfish farmers with the community about the scale and number of new sites.
 None of these developments would be in sympathy with the natural landscape or the inherited cultural landscape of Rann na Feirste, Rann na Mónadh, Southern Carrickfinn and the neighbouring vicinity.

 We know all the local people involved in shellfish farming currently, both owners and employees.
 They all are fine people from our community.
-We have no personal grievance with them or their current shellfish farming projects.
-Our concern is with the alarming cumulative expansion in scale of the four new licenses and nine new sites.
+We have no personal grievance with them or their current scale of shellfish farming projects.
+Our concern is with the alarming and cumulative expansion in scale of the four new licenses and nine new sites.